Dreams and Nightmares (Changeling: The Dreaming): Production

 Dreams and Nightmares was developed by Ian Lemke, and was written by Robert Scott Martin, Neil Mick, and James A. Moore, and edited by Ed Hall.
 The art director for the book was Aileen Miles; the art team also included interior artists Steve Ellis, Jeff Holt, Ryan Kelly, Matthew Mitchell, Paul S. Phillips, and Steve Prescott, and the cover artist Michael Gaydos.

 The book was released by White Wolf Publishing in November–December 1997 as a 130-page softcover book; it has since also been released as an ebook.

 Reception

 Dreams and Nightmares was well received by critics.
-Dragon comments that "the enchanting imagination that suffuses Dreams and Nightmares gives ChangeIing a spirit of whimsy new to the Storyteller line."
+Dragon comments that "the enchanting imagination that suffuses Dreams and Nightmares gives Changeling a spirit of whimsy new to the Storyteller line."
 Casus Belli described it as an "absolutely essential" supplement for Changeling: The Dreaming players, calling it cute and full of funny ideas.

 In a review for InQuest, Rebecca Schoenberg stated that the at times vague rules made the supplement "a bit difficult for new players to use", but that it was a "definite treasure for imaginative roleplayers".